PraJwalGarje/css-portfolio/README.md

 # css-portfolio

-The India flag made with CSS to for portfolio showcase.
+The India flag made with CSS for portfolio showcase.